Mammoliti 'ndrina: Cordopatri case

 The Mammolitis also exploited the estates belonging to the Cordopatri family.
 The Mammolitis through a front man, who paid only a symbolic rent, exploited the estates belonging to the family from 1964 up to the late 1980s.
 When baron Francesco Cordopatri finally succeeded in recovering control of the property in 1990, he was unable to pick the olives because local labourers systematically turned down his offers of employment, afraid of offending the Mammolitis.
 After his murder in July 1991, his sister Teresa Cordopatri attempted to continue, but she too faced insurmountable problems.

-The case made the national and international headlines in the summer of 1994 when the Finance Ministry threatened to confiscate the property for not paying taxes on the land (whose products her family had not enjoyed since the 1960s). was the resistance of the baroness Cardopatri resisted the confiscation and she started a hunger strike outside the law courts in Reggio Calabria.
+The case made the national and international headlines in the summer of 1994 when the Finance Ministry threatened to confiscate the property for not paying taxes on the land (whose products her family had not enjoyed since the 1960s).
+Baroness Cardopatri resisted the confiscation and she started a hunger strike outside the law courts in Reggio Calabria.
 Cardopatri was granted an extension to pay her taxes and the decade-long territorial expansion of the Mammoliti family began to be halted.